AJLab-GH/Azure-vWAN-FAQ/README.md

 ## Understanding the Scenario

-When you execute an "exec shutdown", you send a guest OS shutdown signal to Azure.
-Due to the managed nature of this deployment, once the NVA is shut down, there's no direct method to power it back on using the Azure Portal or API.
+When you invoke the `exec shutdown` command, it transmits a signal to gracefully shut down the guest operating system within the Azure infrastructure.
+Given the architecture of this managed deployment, once the Network Virtual Appliance (NVA) is powered off, there isn't a straightforward mechanism to restart it through the Azure Portal or Azure REST API.

 ## Understanding the Resource Groups